codeblooded/justdoc/CONTRIBUTING.md

 ## Code Guidelines
 Please only contribute code following this syntax:
-- No Tabs, use 2 Spaces for any Ruby filesq
+- No Tabs, use 2 Spaces for any Ruby files
 - After each method, please include a single line (no more, no less)
-- Comment Thoroughly (_if there is no commenting, your Pull Request will rejected_)!
+- Comment Thoroughly (no comments = rejected / it makes it hard to keep up with the project :tired_face:)!
-- Every file, method, and class should have documentation as comments (follow the format).
+- Every file, method, and class should have documentation as comments (follow the format)
 - Try to write a test for anything you can!

 ## Pull Request Guidelines